utkarsh3598/CODTECH-Task1/README.md

 ### Project: To Do List using HTML, CSS & Javascript.

 ### Objectives:
-Easy task creation, editing, and deletion.
+Easy task creation, editing, and deletion. <br>
-Prioritize tasks with due dates and importance levels.
+Prioritize tasks with due dates and importance levels. <br>
-Categorize and group tasks.
+Categorize and group tasks. <br>
-Set reminders and notifications.
+Set reminders and notifications. <br>
-Support task sharing and assignment for teams.
+Support task sharing and assignment for teams. <br>
-Ensure a user-friendly interface.
+Ensure a user-friendly interface. <br>
-Make it accessible across various devices.
+Make it accessible across various devices. <br>
-Allow user customization.
+Allow user customization. <br>
-Secure and protect user data.
+Secure and protect user data. <br>
-Ensure responsiveness and reliability.
+Ensure responsiveness and reliability. <br>